Mission

 Preserving the Legacy of Ted Rhodes

 Through this program, the Foundation actively preserves the legacy of Ted Rhodes through speeches to businesses, schools, teams and community groups, sports and golf clubs and support organizations about what Ted Rhodes meant to the game of golf and the work the Foundation is performing in his honor.
 As part of this effort, the Foundation hosts an annual golf tournament each September at the Ted Rhodes Golf Course in Nashville, Tennessee to help support the various programs of the Foundation and various mentoring programs for youth.
-Also, the Foundation hosts a Junior Golf Skills Challenge for youth (Ages 5-17) in Chicago area/Northwest Indiana and Nashville.
+Our youth program is Future Golfers of America " Growing the Champions of Tomorrow'.
+The Foundation hosts golf clinics and an annual Junior Golf Tournament for youth (Ages 5-17) in the Chicago area/Northwest Indiana and Nashville.

 Lastly, the Foundation created a formal relationship with Fisk University located in Nashville.
 Fisk is an HBCU (Historically Black College and University) School and the Foundation donates money to the Golf Team on an annual basis.
 In addition to giving scholarships to HBCU students on the golf team at their respective school.